 El Nido is a cluster of islands located right on the tip of Palawan and is an enchanting place.
 The best way to explore all of El Nido, including the lagoons, beaches, and islands, is to take a day trip with the local guides.
 Additionally, El Nido is known for its diving, home to over 30 dive sites.

 Coron is also located in northern Palawan, and it’s easy to travel from El Nido to Coron and vice versa.
 Just like El Nido, Coron is a truly majestic destination, home to some of the most photographed spots in all of the Philippines like Kayangan Lake and Maquinit Springs.
 Diving is also popular on this cluster of islands, as you can see sunken Japanese warships at the bottom of the sea in Coron.

 People ask us which one they should visit – El Nido or Coron and we seriously think it’s necessary to visit both.
 Their both destinations travelers need to see to believe the true beauty and adventure.

-Travel Blogger The Holidaymaker (aka me, Renee) of Dream Plan Experience
+Travel Blogger Renee or The Holidaymaker of Dream Plan Experience

 Évora, a beautifully preserved medieval town, is only a 90-minute car or train ride away from Lisbon.
 It has been declared an UNESCO World Heritage site due to its well-preserved old town center, still partially enclosed by medieval walls, and a large number of monuments dating from various historical periods, including a Roman Temple, an elaborate medieval cathedral and cloisters, a picturesque town square; and endless narrow winding alleyways to other architectural works.